 - Toes are bent upward (extension) from the joints at the ball of the foot.

 - Toes are bent downward (flexion) at the middle joints toward the sole of your shoe.

 - Sometimes toes are bent downward at the top joints, curling under the foot.

-- Corns may develop over the top of the toe or under the ball of the foot due to pressure and friction.
+- Corns may develop over the top of the toe, or under the ball of the foot due to pressure and / or friction.

-If you have symptoms of a claw toe, see your foot specialist for evaluation.
-You may need certain tests to rule out neurological disorders that can weaken your foot muscles, creating imbalances that bend your toes.
-Trauma and inflammation can also cause a claw toe deformity.
+If you have symptoms associated with clawtoes, it is important to see your foot specialist for an evaluation.
+You may require certain tests to rule out neurological disorders that can be responsible for weakening your foot muscles, thus creating imbalances that can bend your toes at unnatural angles.
+Trauma and inflammation can also cause a clawtoe deformities.

-Claw toe deformities are usually flexible at first, but will harden into place over time.
-If you address claw toes in this early stages, your specialist may recommend an orthotic or device to hold your toes in correct position.
-Additional advice:
+Claw-toe deformities are usually flexible at first, but will gradually harden into place over time.
+If you address clawtoes in the early stages, your specialist may recommend an orthotic device to hold your toes in the correct position.

 - Wear shoes with soft, roomy toe boxes and avoid tight fitting shoes and high-heels.